coletdjnz/yt-dlp-get-pot/README.md

     [debug] Extractor Plugins: GetPOT (YoutubeIE)

-## Developing an implementation
+## Developing a Provider plugin

-The implementation assumes this plugin is installed.
+The provider plugin assumes this plugin is installed.
 You can define it as a Python dependency in your plugin package, or users can install it manually.

 1. Create a new plugin (you can use the [yt-dlp sample plugins template](https://github.com/yt-dlp/yt-dlp-sample-plugins)).
 2. Create a new python file under `yt_dlp_plugins.extractor` (recommend naming it `getpot_<name>.py`).